Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.1%, Richmond - Clarendon has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Workforce participation stands at 56.9%, below Greater Sydney's 60.0%.
-Key employment sectors include health care & social assistance, construction, and retail trade.
-The area specialises in construction, with an employment share 1.5 times the regional level.
-However, professional & technical services have limited presence, at 4.9% compared to 11.5% regionally.
+The dominant sectors are health care & social assistance, construction, and retail trade.
+Construction is particularly strong with an employment share 1.5 times the regional level.
+Professional & technical services have limited presence at 4.9% compared to 11.5% regionally.
+Many residents commute for work based on Census data.

-Labour force decreased by 2.3% over a 12-month period, while employment declined by 2.4%, leaving unemployment broadly flat.
+From Jun-24 to Jul-25, labour force decreased by 2.3%, employment declined by 2.4%, leaving unemployment flat.
 In contrast, Greater Sydney saw employment grow by 2.6%.
-As of Sep-25, NSW employment contracted by 0.41%, with the state unemployment rate at 4.3%, compared to the national rate of 4.5% and national employment growth of 0.26%.
-National employment forecasts project a 6.6% increase over five years and 13.7% over ten years, but local projections suggest Richmond - Clarendon's growth may be approximately 6.2% over five years and 13.0% over ten years.
+Statewide in NSW as of Nov-25, employment contracted by 0.03% with an unemployment rate of 3.9%.
+National forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Richmond - Clarendon's mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment